terryma/snoocore/oauth-implicit.md

 #### `oauth.mobile`

 Optional.
-Set mobile to true if you want to send the user to the mobile reddit website for authentication.
+Set mobile to true to send users to the mobile reddit website for authentication.

 ### Getting the authentication URL